 Where to practice chair yoga online

-Chair yoga is fairly popular, so you won’t have any trouble finding relevant free online yoga sessions.
+Chair yoga is fairly popular, so you won’t have any trouble finding relevant yoga resources.
 The first thing you can do is search for chair yoga exercises on YouTube.
 That should pull up a number of videos you can choose from.
 But sometimes, all those options can be a bit overwhelming.

 A better place to start is right here at Boomerang.
-We offer online chair yoga workshops led by one of our experienced hosts.
+We offer online chair yoga classes led by our experienced hosts.
 These sessions are for all skill levels, so if you’ve never done chair yoga before, don’t worry about feeling left out.

 3 simple chair yoga moves